Wyfy0107/helsinki-places/README.md

 ## Deployments

-When pushing to project to Gitlab on master branch, a CI/CD pipeline will be triggered for building, testing, and finally deploy the project to AWS.
+When pushing the project to Gitlab on master branch, a CI/CD pipeline will be triggered for building, testing, and finally deploy the project to AWS.

 Before the CI/CD pipeline can run, you need to create the infrastructure first.
 The terraform code can be found in the **infrastructure** folder.